 13.5% alcohol.
 Screw cap. $12.40 in a six bottle purchase.

-90 points, bonus for style.
+90 points, bonus for style and grace.